akselsoft/aion/README.md

 ```

 For the `ollama` wrapper, `tokenLimit` (or `tokenlimit`) controls oversized-input handling.
 AION first estimates the combined input.
 If it fits, everything is sent as one request with the final prompt.
 If it exceeds the limit, AION estimates each file independently: files that fit pass through unchanged, while oversized files are split and compressed with a lightweight fact-preserving prompt.
 The compressed and pass-through files are then assembled with the final prompt and sent to Ollama once.

+For `ollama`, `contextSize` sets Ollama's model context window by sending `num_ctx` in the `/api/chat` request options.
+This is different from `tokenLimit`: `contextSize` controls Ollama runtime capacity, while `tokenLimit` controls AION's chunking/compression decision. `numCtx` and `num_ctx` are accepted as aliases, but `contextSize` is the recommended config name.

 Set `"plaintext": true` on an `ollama` engine to render JSON input documents as readable text before sending them to Ollama.
 The default is `false`, which preserves the existing raw JSON formatting.